rmpestano/cdi-crud/README.md

 Since version 2 of this project there are 3 apps.
 Car services(almost the same app from [version 1](https://github.com/rmpestano/cdi-crud/tree/1.0.0) ), person crud which is an app that crud persons and consumes cars exposes by car service and commons app which gather utility classes used by the two apps.

 The two apps are available online at Openshift PaaS: [Car Service](http://cdicrud-rpestano.rhcloud.com/car-service) and [Person Crud](http://person-rmpestano.rhcloud.com/person).
+See also [Car Service API Docs](http://cdicrud-rpestano.rhcloud.com/car-service/apidocs).

 Note that [person project](https://github.com/rmpestano/cdi-crud/tree/master/person) only supports JavaEE 7(because it uses JAX-RS 2.0 client api) although [car service](https://github.com/rmpestano/cdi-crud/tree/master/car-service) still compatible with JavaEE 6 servers.